 A four-party system is needed because core support for socialism and conservatism is divided between moderate and radical members.
 These two factions need their own parties, as having a civil war while in government or opposition costs the electorate.

 To help solve this these two parties can form a coalition, meaning their votes are transferred if not winning in the first or second rounds.
-If a coalition government is formed the senior and junior partners are already established helping joint policy.
-Having more than two parties would be less stable as there would be too many conflicting interests.
+If a coalition government is formed the senior and junior partners are already established, which helps in creating joint policy.